aplteam/Tatin/docs/FirstStepsWithTatin.md

 aplteam_OS_3_0_0
 ```

-### Installing packages
+### Adding packages to an application

 Let's assume you've checked on `MarkAPL`, and that it turns out to suit your needs.
 You decide to use it in your application `Foo` which happens to live in `/Path2Foo/` on disk and in `#.Foo` in the workspace.

 Let's also assume that the code of your application lives in `Foo.Core`, and that you want to address `MarkAPL` with `##.MarkAPL` from any function within `Foo.Core`.

-For that you need to execute this:
+For that you need to execute two steps:

+1. Install the required packages (and implicitly all packages they depend on)
+2. Load all these packages

+#### Step 1 : installing

 ```
       ]TATIN.InstallPackage [tatin]aplteam-MarkAPL /Path2Foo/Packages
 ```

-Note that we did not specify any of the major, minor and patch number but the Registry by alias (`[tatin]`); that tells Tatin that we want to get the very latest version of `MarkAPL`.
+Note that we did not specify any of the major, minor and patch number but the Registry by alias (`[tatin]`); that tells Tatin that we want to get the very latest version of `MarkAPL` from the principal Tatin server.

-If you do not even specify the Regsitry then Tatin would scan all Registry; the first hit wins.
+If you do not even specify the Registry then Tatin would scan all Registry; the first hit wins.
 Only then would it establish the best version on that server.

 Let's check what's now in `/Path2Foo/Packages`